What can I do to slow speed in my neighborhood?

 Please review the

 Petitions are considered on a first-come first-served basis.
-The Traffic Calming Process takes approximately one year from petition submittal to construction, unless other projects are queued in advance (visit the
+The Traffic Calming Process may take more than one year from petition submittal to construction, visit the

 Resources